 MCCLXXVI obiit Vicedominus de Vicedominis, de Placentia, Episcopus Praenestinus Cardinalis: qui habuit uxorem et liberos, et famosus Advocatus fuit: qui mortua uxore, propter ejus vitam bonam et scientiam laudabilem, Clericus et Praepositus Grassae eficitur, post episcopus Aquensis [1257-1274]: demum a Gregorio Papa X in dicto Cardinalatu promotus fuit: et in Ecclesia Fratrum Minorum in Viterbio sepelitur.

 The Conclave took place in the episcopal palace in Viterbo.
-Since Pope Adrian had died on August 18, the Conclave would have begun on August 28 or 29—if the Constitution Ubi Periculum of Gregory X had been in effect.
+Since Pope Adrian had died on August 18, the Conclave would have begun on August 28 or 29—if the Constitution Ubi Periculum of Gregory X had been in effect, or if its provisions were being observed, even though the Constitution had been suspended.
 A successful election finally took place on the 8th (or 13th or 15th) of September [Annales Placentini Gibellini, in MGH 18, 564].
-According to the Electus himself, in his electoral manifesto, Felicis recordationis [Bullarium Romanum IV (Augustae Taurinorum 1859), p.
-38 (October 7, 1276); Rymer, Foedera I. 2, p.
-153], the beginning of the electoral process had been delayed for several days due to the behavior of the people of Viterbo:
+According to the Electus himself, in his electoral manifesto, Qui aeternae legis [Rymer, Foedera I. 2, p.
+153. Cf. Baronius-Theiner 22, sub anno 1276, no. 34, p.
+379; Bullarium Romanum IV (Augustae Taurinorum 1859), p.
+38 (October 7, 1276), who only print part of the document; Potthast II, 21160], the beginning of the electoral process had been delayed for several days due to the behavior of the people of Viterbo:

-... nos et fratres nostri in episcopali palatio Viterbiensi convenimus, electioni substituendi Pontificis, iuxta necessitatis instantiam et fervens nostrum desiderium vacaturi; et licet diebus aliquibus per importunitatem Viterbiensium civium tractatui electionis instantis nec dare possemus initium; postquam tamen illi vacare potuimus, astitit, ut credulitas devota supponit, sapientiae Spiritus, ex more a nobis et fratribus ipsis suppliciter invocatus, et prima die de ipsorum fratrum concordi voto, parique concordia processit de nobis, tunc episcopo Tusculano, impraemeditatis et insciis, ad Petri Cathedram electio canonica, communis et concors.
+...
+Siquidem felicis recordationis Adriano Papae praedecessore nostro, post promotionem suam ad summi Apostolatus apicem, brevi dierum numero vitae suae tempora consumante, post exhibita eidem in solempnibus exequiis debita humanitatis obsequia, nos et fratres nostri in episcopali palatio Viterbiensi convenimus, electioni substituendi Pontificis, iuxta necessitatis instantiam et fervens nostrum desiderium vacaturi; et licet diebus aliquibus per importunitatem Viterbiensium civium tractatui electionis instantis nec dare possemus initium; postquam tamen illi vacare potuimus, astitit, ut credulitas devota supponit, sapientiae Spiritus, ex more a nobis et fratribus ipsis suppliciter invocatus, et prima die de ipsorum fratrum concordi voto, parique concordia processit de nobis, tunc episcopo Tusculano, impraemeditatis et insciis, ad Petri Cathedram electio canonica, communis et concors....

 Once the trouble had been settled, though, and the Conclave had begun, the election was completed on the first day.
-The Dominican cardinal, Peter of Lisbon was elected, and chose to be called John XXI (even though there had been no John XX).
-John XXI (XX) was crowned in the Cathedral of St. Lawrence in Viterbo on September 20, 1276, by Cardinal Giovanni Gaetano Orsini, the Cardinal Protodeacon.
+Of the eleven surviving cardinals, ten came to an agreement on the eleventh.
+Cardinal, Peter of Lisbon was elected, and chose to be called John XXI (even though there had been no John XX).
+John XXI (XX) was crowned in the Cathedral of St. Lorenzo in Viterbo on September 20, 1276, by Cardinal Giovanni Gaetano Orsini, the Cardinal Protodeacon.

 Crescit facile in immensum impunita temeritas, cum frequenter indebita unius impunitas in aliis etiam ausum parere soleat ausus excessum.
 Quantae autem audaciae, quantaeque temeritatis fuerit iis diebus nonnullorum, ut dicitur praelatorum, ac aliorum inferioris conditionis et status novissimae vacationis Ecclesiae Romanae tempore in curia nostra praesentium; ac specialiter scriptorum nostrorum,et procuratorum, aliorumque curiam ipsam sequentium, effrenata praesumptio, ne dicatur effrenis insania; series infrascripta, ne subditorum culpas referre delectabiliter videamur, succincto sermone percurrat.
 Cum enim nos et fratres nostri sanctae Romanae Ecclesiae cardinales, de quorum numero tunc eramus, convenissemus in Viterbiensi palatio, pro electione de summo Pontifice celebranda; et studeremus solertius obicem impedimenti submovere cujuslibet, ut favente Domino celerius proveniret, quod exigebat mundi necessitas, et fervens nostrum ac ipsorum fratrum desiderium exquirebat; incohataque per Viterbienses cives immanis arctatio, usque adeo tolerantiae metas excederet, quod nobis et ipsis fratribus salutis dispendium minaretur, ac electionis processui dispendiosam ingereret tarditatem; dicti praelati et alii non solum ad nostra et ipsorum fratrum pericula, quibus durius angebamur, compassionis non habuerunt effectum; sed a se potius omnis humanitatis et reverentiae debito relegato, grassantes, in superiores suos crudeliter saevientes, satagendo irreverenter persequi, quos reverenter prosequi tenebantur, Viterbienses ipsos ad arctationem eamdem aggravandam acerbius, instantius accendebant; et Apostolica doctrina contempta, plus sapere quam oportet sapere gestientes imprudentius, seque rei ad se non pertinenti temere immiscentes nec verentes, quod sicut scriptum est, bestia quae montem tetigerit, lapidabitur; in tantam prorupere temeritatis audaciam, ut in dubium acutoritatem et jurisdictionem collegii ejusdem Ecclesiae revocarent, et de illis in derogationem ipsarum disputantes ubilibet, enervare, imo et vacare pro viribus niterentur inanibus argumentis: falso insuper asserentes Constitutionem felicis recordationis Gregorii papae X praedecessoris nostri super electione hujusmodi editam, per piae memoriae Adrianum papam praedecessorem nostrum, suspensam aliquatenus non fuisse; id non sunt veriti nefariis ausibus disseminare per terram, et auribus etiam officialium civitatis ejusdem dolosis labiis instillare, in electionis, nostrum et fratrum nostrorum periculum et evidens detrimentum.